whage/thesis/thesis.md

 First, I'll survey the history and theoretical background of type systems.
 I'll look at how type systems evolved, and how they can be categorized.
-I'll compare the type systems of widely used programming languages and will try to give an overview of the possibilites of recent advances in type systems and programming language design.
+I'll compare the type systems of widely used programming languages and will try to give an overview of the possibilities of recent advances in type systems and programming language design.

 # Type systems
 - "A primer on type systems"